juleast/GeneratePIF/readme.md

 #### The structure

-1. The first script clones a repo from a device repo link the user will provide from [the dump repo](https://dumps.tadiphone.dev/dumps/).
+1. The first script clones a repo from a device repo link the user will provide from the dump repo: [https://dumps.tadiphone.dev/dumps/](https://dumps.tadiphone.dev/dumps/).
    It inits the git repo without checkout so that we don't have to download unnecessary files.

    - Make sure the script is exectuable first: